jcavalieri/hundredth/README.md

 # Hundredth

-Writes out 1 to 100 full words.
+Writes out 1 to 100 their full ordinal words.
 101 and greater are are written out using the number followed by the ordinal indicator, e.g. 'st', 'nd', 'rd'.

-For example
+For example:
 1 = first
 2 = second
 100 = hundredth
+101 = 101st

 ### Aren't there other ordinal gems?
 Yeah, there are.
 However, they either are not internationalized or have bugs.